signupsoftware/exflowwebd365o/README.md

 * Export (and import) the "keyvalue" table as a CSV file.
 * Get a shared access signature to the "diagnostics" with our log files.

+The “keyvalue” table exists in the Azure Storage Account and contains things like user specific settings and document comments data.
+We recommend creating a backup of this table before upgrading the application:
+•	In MASE, browse to the storage account used by the application.
+•	Expand the storage account, expand “Tables” and select the “keyvalues” table.
+•	Press “export” in the table browser and save the .csv file to a safe location.

+To import the CSV file follow the same steps but instead choose “import” and select the exported .csv file.

 ## Release notes
 Compared with version 3 the following features have been removed.